Beyond the Summit: Global Philanthropy for Local Resilience

 Hosted at Stanford University, the Beyond the Summit Salon Series is an intimate, interactive forum for philanthropists and changemakers to share ideas, exchange strategies, and explore actionable responses to today’s rapidly shifting philanthropic and nonprofit landscape.

-Beyond the Summit: Global Philanthropy for Local Resilience is made possible with support from DAFgiving360, Gates Foundation, and Next Legacy.
+Beyond the Summit: Global Philanthropy for Local Resilience was made possible with support from DAFgiving360, Gates Foundation, and Next Legacy.